Clinical Internships (MSW, CMHC, Psychology Graduate Students)

 - State of CT DMHAS (Department of Mental Health and Addiction Services)

-- Private psychotherapy practice
+- Private psychotherapy practice and private academic coaching

 - Veterans affairs programs (Case Manager)